 Conventional Arch Support: A Band-Aid Solution

-It’s true that some people who use conventional arch orthotics or other forms of arch support experience a positive influence on their posture and foot comfort levels during gait, but this isn’t because they have a foot problem that’s solved or corrected by arch support.
-Instead, it’s because almost all footwear on the market today expects the wearer to function optimally while walking on a downhill ramp (an outcome of heel elevation—one of the most popular design features included in conventional footwear).
-To put it another way, the “arch support” prescribed for and used by most people serves only as a Band-Aid solution that allows a person to continue wearing the type of footwear that led to or caused his or her foot problem in the first place.
+It’s true that some people who use conventional arch orthotics or other forms of arch support may experience a (usually temporary) improvement in their foot comfort while standing or walking, but this isn’t because they have a foot problem that’s solved or corrected by arch support.
+Instead, it’s because almost all footwear on the market today expects the wearer to function optimally while walking on a downhill ramp (an outcome of heel elevation—one of the most popular design elements included in conventional footwear).
+To put it another way, the “arch support” prescribed for and used by most people serves only as a Band-Aid solution (at best) that allows a person to continue wearing the type of footwear that led to or caused his or her foot problem in the first place.

 How to Enable Natural Arch Support

-Natural arch support involves placing both ends of the ML arch on a completely flat surface from heel to toe, and it also involves restoring natural toe splay.
-Spreading the toes the way nature intended is absolutely crucial in stabilizing the ML arch and preventing excessive pronation.
-Most of us who have worn conventional footwear most of our lives have toe deformities that make it difficult to spread our toes.
-A helpful tool for enabling natural toe splay and natural arch support is Correct Toes.
-This toe-spacing device realigns the toes to their normal anatomical position, prevents numerous foot and toe problems, and restores power and function to the ML arch.
+Natural arch support involves placing both ends of your ML arch on a completely flat surface from heel to toe, and it also involves restoring natural toe splay.
+Spreading out your toes the way nature intended is absolutely crucial in stabilizing the ML arch and preventing excessive pronation.
+Most of us who have worn conventional footwear for most of our lives have toe deformities that make it difficult to spread our toes.
+A helpful tool for enabling natural toe splay and natural arch support is Correct Toes (which you can wear on your bare feet or in combination with Injinji toe socks).
+This toe spacing device gently realigns your toes to their normal anatomical position, prevents numerous foot and toe problems, and restores power and function to your ML arch.
 Using footwear with a completely flat support platform in combination with Correct Toes is the best way to enable natural arch support and build strong and healthy feet.

-Natural Footgear offers men's and women's shoes, boots, and sandals that have completely flat soles from heel to toe—also known as “zero drop” footwear—and toe boxes that are sufficiently wide to accommodate natural toe splay and Correct Toes).
-Regardless of whether the ML arch is low, medium, or high, it is inherently strong and capable of supporting the body’s weight.
-In fact, the more weight the ML arch bears, the stronger it becomes.
-Allowing the foot to function like a barefoot inside the shoe is the best way to allow the arch and the foot to thrive.
+Natural Footgear features men's and women's shoes, boots, and sandals that are completely flat from heel to toe (also known as “zero drop” footwear), have flexible soles, and possess toe boxes that are sufficiently wide to accommodate natural toe splay and Correct Toes.
+Allowing your foot to function like a healthy barefoot inside your shoe is the best way to allow your foot, including all its various foot arches, to thrive.
+Regardless of whether your ML arch is low, medium, or high, it is inherently strong and capable of supporting your body’s weight.
+The simple act of walking and bearing weight with your foot in a healthy configuration provides all the stimuli your arch needs to become strong and resilient.
+In fact, the more weight your ML arch bears, the stronger it becomes!
+So, grab some foot-healthy footgear, get out there, and enjoy the foot health benefits associated with natural arch support.